team-alya/kaluste-backend/README.md

 | POST | /api/repair | Send an image in raw binary format along with furniture details.
 The key must be "image" for the image and "furnitureDetails" for the JSON object. | The reponse is a JSON object containing repair suggestions and instructions. |
 ```
 {
     "message": "Repair need was analyzed",
     "result": {
-            "repair_instructions": "An example text",
+        "repair_instructions": "The chair is in excellent condition and does not need repair.
+If there are any minor scratches or blemishes, you can use a wood polish or stain to touch them up.",
-            "recycle_instructions": "An example text",
+        "recycle_instructions": "In Finland, you can recycle wooden furniture by taking it to a recycling center or contacting a waste management company.
+They will typically collect and process the wood for reuse or recycling.
+You can also donate the chair to a charity or sell it through a secondhand market.",
-            "suggestion": "An example text"
+        "suggestion": "The chair is in excellent condition.
+You can keep using it as it is."
     }
 }
 ```